queercat/generate_model/README.md

 ![Build](https://github.com/queercat/generate_model/actions/workflows/build.yml/badge.svg)
 ![Test](https://github.com/queercat/generate_model/actions/workflows/test.yml/badge.svg)

+# CURRENTLY BROKEN D:<

+working to fix. currently only works with structs inside functions. (which is how i was testing)

 # generate_model

 generate_model is a Rust macro used for generating JSON objects from structs and writing them to a directory at compile time.
 This is so that you can easily generate types for APIs.